KirklandLab/CutandTag_Alignment_QC/README.md

     + **Raw** BigWigs show direct coverage from the final analysis BAM
     + **CPM** BigWigs normalize coverage using `bamCoverage --normalizeUsing CPM`
     + **Target-scaled** BigWigs scale signal using a resolved fragment-depth target or empirical scaling reference
+      + *When downsampling is **enabled**, the scaling target is the resolved downsampling target*
+      + *When downsampling is **disabled**, no BAM downsampling target is used; the target-scaled BigWig reference is resolved to the empirical lowest final analysis fragment count*

 + **Peak Calling**
   + Performs per-sample peak calling with **MACS2**